Alter Ego Doctrine

 The danger is straightforward: if a court concludes your LLC is your alter ego, the liability shield disappears.
 Your personal assets — home, savings, investments — become available to satisfy business obligations.
 This is not a theoretical risk.
 It happens in courtrooms across the country, and the LLC owners it happens to almost always believed they were protected.

 The fix is not complicated.
 Maintaining even basic governance records — annual consents, banking resolutions, documented decisions — creates evidence that you treated your LLC as its own entity.
-That evidence is what courts look for.
+That evidence is what courts look for, and it is what it actually takes to keep your LLC’s protection alive.
 Learn more about how the alter ego doctrine works and what it means for your LLC.
+You can also see how courts in your state apply the alter ego doctrine.

 Corporate Veil Piercing